trys/trysv4/content/blog/i-think-im-a-design-engineer.md

 ## Translating design

 As web developers in a larger build chain, I think our goal is to 'translate' the design in the best way possible.
 From experience, that's considerably easier to do if both the development **and** design has been built using a system, rather than trying to create one from scraps.
 This is why we start try to start the coding phase *with* the design phase, integrated and making decisions together.
-Frontend code becomes an extension of design.
+Front-end code becomes an extension of design.

 Or as James deftly puts it: